echeran/smile-of-murugan/webbook/chapter06.md

 gaining wealth
 service
 of the king
-account of six different reasons: pursuit of learning, pursuit of wealth, service of the king, being engaged in the protection of the country, being engaged in the diplomatic mission, especially in the appeasement of two inimical kings, and, finally, on account of indulging in harlotry.
-The author of *Akapporuḷ* shows keen observation of human behaviour when describing what sort of men do leave their wedded wives: thus e.g. it is proper for the high-class men (according to the commentator, for the Brahmins and *kṣatriyas*) to leave their wives because of the pursuit of learning (*ōtal*, learning and reciting the Vedas) and protecting the land (*kāval);* to serve the king and to gain wealth is proper for the merchants and peasants (*vēļāļar*); but to leave (temporarily of course) one's wife in order to indulge in harlotry is appropirate to all classes of men (*IA* s.
-40).
-Observe the fact that visiting harlots (*parattai*) comes only under the edivision of *kaṟpu* or wedded love.

 As Chart No. 8 shows, the universe is perceived (*kāṭci*) and conceived (*karuttu*) in terms of three basic categories: a space-time